Esri/raster-functions/README.md

 # ArcGIS Raster Functions

 This repository houses *raster function templates* (as .rft.xml files) that chain multiple *raster functions* to describe a powerful image processing operation.
 Templates can be very easily applied on single raster dataset, a mosaic dataset, or an image service to enable on-the-fly processing.
-This repository also contains new *raster functions* written in Python that extend the image processing capabilities of ArcGIS.
+This repository also contains *raster functions* written in Python that extend the image processing capabilities of ArcGIS.

 Jump to the [Resources](https://github.com/ArcGIS/raster-functions/blob/master/README.md#resources) section for links to pages that elaborate on these concepts.